 - Make sure you have an updated Java-enabled web browser.
 We recommend the following:

 - Internet Explorer 6.0 or higher

 - Netscape 8 or higher

-- Mozilla 1.7.12 (5.0) or higher
+- Mozilla Firefox 3.0 or higher

 - Opera 8.5 or higher

-- Safari 1.2 or higher (with Java 1.3.1 or higher)
+- Safari 3.0 or higher

 - Camino 0.8.4 or higher

-- Firefox 1.5 or higher

 - Verify physical connectivity by checking for solid link lights on the device.
 If you do not get a solid link light, try using a different cable or connect to a different port on the device if possible.
 If the computer is turned off, the link light may not be on.

-- Disable any internet security software running on the computer.
+- Disable any Internet security software running on the computer.
 Software firewalls such as Zone Alarm, Black Ice, Sygate, Norton Personal Firewall, and Windows® XP firewall may block access to the configuration pages.
 Check the help files included with your firewall software for more information on disabling or configuring it.